For standards compliant test procedures & equipment, please refer to Standards Center. For more background theory

-- Multimode fiber is commonly used to transmit light for shorter distances and moderate data rates usually at 850 nm, and less commonly at 1300 nm .
+- Multimode fiber is commonly used to transmit light for shorter distances and moderate data rates usually at 850 nm, and less commonly at 1300 nm.
 Multiple rays of light travel down the core, which has a diameter of 62.5 µm or 50 µm.
-Modern 50u core types have higher bandwidth and couple well with VCSEL lasers, at 850 nm Older 62.5u core types give better coupled power from an LED, but lower bandwidth.
+Modern 50u core types have higher bandwidth and couple well with VCSEL lasers at 850 nm.
+Older 62.5 µm core types give better coupled power from an LED, but significantly lower bandwidth.
 Multimode fiber comes in varying grades typically designed to optimize bandwidth or pulse dispersion.
 The core has a graded refractive index structure, to reduce pulse dispersion of the various light rays.
 It is therefore more complicated to manufacture than single mode fiber.

 The above graphs show typical loss when the glass is mechanically unstressed.
 Additional loss will be created under stress, and this is termed "micro bend loss".
 Micro bend loss is typically caused by: kinking, tension, heat or cold, crushing, winding onto a drum, excessively sharp bending, defective manufacture, poor cable design, or defective cable manufacture.
-Microbend loss for any given fiber stree, usually increases with increasing wavelngth, particualrly above 1550 nm.
+Micro bend loss for any given fiber stress, usually increases with increasing wavelength, particularly above 1550 nm.
 The above graph also fails to show rapidly increasing attenuation above about 1625 nm.

 Multimode loss is inherently more uncertain than single mode loss, with additional variables as follows:

 - Attenuation varies depending on the power distribution (beam geometry) across the fiber core.
 So there can be mismatch between the measured loss, and the loss experienced by an installed system.
 Therfore to be meaningful, both loss measuring and system performance specifications should use a defined modal distribution to ensure that results are repeatable across different meters and systems.

 - When transmitting coherent light from lasers, coherent interference between multiple light paths creates instantaneously changing loss characteristics.
 This is readily seen with a power meter, where moving multimode patch leads around creates obvious power variations.
 For this reason, LED sources are preferred for loss testing multimode fiber systems, although LEDs are now rarely used on transmission equipment.